gnotclub/frampt/README.md

 and then running `rake db:setup`.
 Then, run `./bin/serve` to start rack.
 Frampt uses the [Puma](https://puma.io/) HTTP server locally, because she is a cat.

-Environment variables you should set are define din `.env.example`
+Environment variables you should set are defined in `.env.example`

 ## Development